Find Affordable College Courses

 New Haven, CT

 Yale University came in at #10 in this year’s edition of the Best Value Area Studies Schools in the New England Region ranking.
-Located in the midsize city of New Haven, Yale is a private not-for-profit college with a large student population.
+Located in the midsize city of New Haven, Yale is a private not-for-profit school with a fairly large student population.

-As a testament to the quality of education it offers, Yale also is in the top 10% of our Best Area Studies Schools in the New England Region ranking.
+In addition to its great value ranking, Yale is in the top 10% of all schools on our Best Area Studies Schools in the New England Region list.

 Best Area Studies Colleges by State

-Explore the best area studies schools for a specific state in the New England region.
+Explore the best area studies colleges for a specific state in the New England region.

 State Degrees Awarded